D. Scarlatti / Chopin / Liszt / Rachmaninoff

 K.32 — D minor: Aria

 Calm, warm sonority, melancholic, gentle.
 The latter especially applied to the ornaments.
 These were actually too gentle & mellow: the composer does not write ornaments as appoggiaturas.
 He rather spells them out in full.
 Already the beginning in the right hand starts with two demisemiquavers and a semiquaver on the first beat (3/8, followed by two quavers).
 I understand that often, one cannot transfer harpsichord notation straight to the piano.
-However, I don’t see a treason to convert the first three notes to a triplet.
+However, I don’t see a reason to convert the first three notes to a triplet.
 This alters the character of the melody line.
 Luka Okros did this consequently, throughout the piece.
 The problem with this is that it made this three-note motif sound like an upbeat, whereas the original demisemiquavers act as an accent on the first beat.

 I don’t see a reason to “soften” the notation, as by default, the piano already lacks articulation poignancy compared to the harpsichord.
 On the other hand, the piano offers the option to use dynamics.
 However, that should not be exaggerated, given that baroque keyboard instruments had very little, if any possibilities to add dynamics (other than adding / subtracting or switching stops).
 In that sense, I was happy to note that Luka Okros’ limited the dynamics to broad, gentle arches.